haesleinhuepf/letter-ai/README.md

 ## Usage

-Write bullet points about the project or person you want to write a letter for/about in a textr file, e.g. `request.txt.
+Write bullet points about the project or person you want to write a letter for/about in a textr file, e.g. `request.txt`.

 Afterwards, run this command to AI-generate a letter and open it with Word: